-Patricia A. Banks (Harvard University Ph.D. & A.M./Spelman College B.A.) is a sociologist whose research program lies at the intersection of culture, patronage, and markets.
+Patricia A. Banks (Harvard University P.h.D. & A.M./Spelman College B.A.) is a sociologist whose research program lies at the intersection of culture, patronage, and markets.
+In 2018-2019, Banks will be at Stanford University as a CASBS Fellow.
 With a focus on the African Diaspora, she studies the determinants, consequences, and meanings of cultural patronage and the processes underlying the emergence and growth of cultural markets.
 Some of the topics she explores are the bi-directional relationship between art collecting and identity, structural and cultural explanations of museum philanthropy, and the influence of consecration on the art market.
+At Mount Holyoke College she is an Associate Professor in the Department of Sociology and Anthropology and a faculty member in the Program in Africana Studies and the Program in Entrepreneurship, Organizations, and Society.

 She is author of the book Represent: Art and Identity Among the Black Upper-Middle Class (Routledge 2010) and has published articles in journals such as Ethnic and Racial Studies, Cultural Sociology, and Qualitative Sociology.
 Her research involves various methods including in-depth interviews, visual analysis, participant observation, and archival research.
 Represent is the first major empirical and theoretical analysis of art collecting as a practice of black identity construction.
 She is currently working on the book Race, Ethnicity, and Consumption: A Sociological View (Under Contract Routledge) where she brings sociological theory to bear on race and ethnicity in the for-profit and non-profit marketplaces.
 In other research projects Banks is investigating philanthropy at African American museums, corporate support for the arts, and the global market for contemporary African art.